YANYANZH/cs230_project/README.md

-# Automated annotation of cellular cryo-electron tomograms using convolutional neural network

 The neural network architecture was inspired by [U-Net: Convolutional Networks for Biomedical Image Segmentation](http://lmb.informatik.uni-freiburg.de/people/ronneber/u-net/) and based on the previous work [Convolutional neural networks for automated annotation of cellular cryo-electron tomograms](https://www.nature.com/articles/nmeth.4405)